ukparliament/ontologies/meta/weeknotes/2025/30/index.md

 * Applying legalistic footers to everything we've ever made.
 Ditto.

-* Domain modeling [the Librar(y|ies) publication processes](https://github.com/ukparliament/ontologies/tree/master/meta/library-information-architecture/publication), in the hope of one day improving both inputs and outputs.
+* Domain modeling [the Librar(y/ies) publication processes](https://github.com/ukparliament/ontologies/tree/master/meta/library-information-architecture/publication), in the hope of one day improving both inputs and outputs.

 * Coping with our own personal crises.